Prvargas/Distribution_Detective/README.md

 - When the Beta dist alpha is small and beta is small it behaves like the Bernoulli dist

 <!-- #endregion -->

+# Conclusion
+I am happy to say I accomplished my goal of creating a tool that classifies the probability distribution of a data set.
+This tool can be utilized by both novices and experts.
+GO DATA SCIENCE!!!

 ```python